R. K. Narayan: Early life

-R.K.Narayan was born in a Tamil Brahmin family on 10 October 1906 in Madras (now Chennai, Tamil Nadu), British India.
+R. K. Narayan was born in a Tamil Hindu family on 10 October 1906 in Madras (now Chennai, Tamil Nadu), British India.
 He was one of eight children; six sons and two daughters.
 Narayan was second among the sons; his younger brother Ramachandran later became an editor at Gemini Studios, and the youngest brother Laxman became a cartoonist.
 His father was a school headmaster, and Narayan did some of his studies at his father's school.
 As his father's job entailed frequent transfers, Narayan spent a part of his childhood under the care of his maternal grandmother, Parvati.
 During this time, his best friends and playmates were a peacock and a mischievous monkey.

 His grandmother gave him the nickname of Kunjappa, a name that stuck to him in family circles.
 She taught him arithmetic, mythology, classical Indian music and Sanskrit.
 According to Laxman, the family mostly conversed in English, and grammatical errors on the part of Narayan and his siblings were frowned upon.
 While living with his grandmother, Narayan studied at a succession of schools in Madras, including the Lutheran Mission School in Purasawalkam, C.R.C.
 High School, and the Madras Christian College Higher Secondary School.
 Narayan was an avid reader, and his early literary diet included Dickens, Wodehouse, Arthur Conan Doyle and Thomas Hardy.
 When he was twelve years old, Narayan participated in a pro-independence march, for which he was reprimanded by his uncle; the family was apolitical and considered all governments wicked.